prof-spock/LilypondToBandVideoConverter/README.md

 ## Introduction

-The LilypondToBandVideoConverter is a system of several python scripts that orchestrate existing command line tools to convert a music piece written in the lilypond notation to
+The LilypondToBandVideoConverter is a python script that orchestrates existing command line tools to convert a music piece written in the lilypond notation to

 - a *PDF score* of the whole piece,